T. Wayne Furr, Executive Secretary

 The Council of Geographic Names Authorities (COGNA) is an association of state and federal government agencies representing the official and recognized geographic names authorities in the United States who work to promote national standardization of the names of geographic features for official use throughout the country.

 The goal of national standardization is sought through cooperation among federal and state agencies that have responsibilities for administering names of geographic features and cultural entities as mandated by the United States Board on Geographic Names (USBGN).
 Standardization is important to eliminate confusion, uncertainty, and misunderstanding which may occur when more than one name is used for the same place or feature, when the same name is applied to different features, or the spelling of a name is inconsistent.
 The end result is incalculable savings in time and money by increasing the efficiency of a nation’s government and other institutions.
 It can prevent misunderstanding, and just as important, can eliminate the inconsistency that occurs when different agencies try to determine geographic name use.
 National standardization also allows a country to exercise its prerogative to establish its own standard names.
-This process started in the United States in 1890 when President William Harrison signed an Executive Order creating the United States Board on Geographic Names.
+This process started in the United States in 1890 when President Benjamin Harrison signed an Executive Order creating the United States Board on Geographic Names.
 The authority of the Board was expanded by Public Law 242—80 of the 80th Congress: Chapter 330—1st Session; S. 1262, 1947.

 Although the USBGN has the final authority on approving geographic names for official use for all agencies of the federal government the input of state, local governments and ordinary citizens has great influence over its decisions.
 The process cannot be carried out unilaterally or arbitrarily because the subject touches the daily lives of all citizens.
 The use of geographic names is interwoven into the fabric of society—language, tradition, and long-standing records.
 Establishing standardized name usage is a process that requires sensitivity to public interest, accomplished by close communication and cooperation between various levels of government and the citizens they represent.
 Decisions of the USBGN are contained in the Geographic Names Information System (GNIS) where all of the official names for federal use can be found.
 A great majority of these names are those that have been in long-term use by the public.
 The public is encouraged to submit name changes and new names for unnamed features for consideration as official names.
 See the Authorities page for a representative in your state to assist you with name proposals.